nwhitehead/pzretro/README.md

 These are too new for the SEGA Genesis Mini system I have with Project Lunar.

 I was able to get V8 working on x86_64, but this was not as interesting as getting something working on more targets.
-If you're on x86 you probably already have a web browser and came go to the main PuzzleScript website to play games.
+If you're on x86 you probably already have a web browser and can go to the main PuzzleScript website to play games.

 V8 documentation is at: